esm7/obsidian-map-view/README.md

 ## Adding a Location to a Note

-Map View offers many ways to add locations to notes.
+Map View offers many ways to add geolocations to notes.

 ### Anywhere in Obsidian